-When you start out in web development, you might be intimidated because wordpress is one of the most common websites.
-But once you develop websites, you quickly learn that WordPress works with web designers and not against them.
-In reality, WordPress is promoting online development rather than killing it.
-While some developers may despise or dislike WordPress, we think it's one of the most stable platforms available.
+When you first start out in web development, you may be intimidated by the prevalence of WordPress.
+But once you get into the field, you quickly realize that WordPress works with web designers and developers, rather than against them.
+In fact, WordPress is actually helping to promote online development.
+While some developers may not be fans of WordPress, it is one of the most stable platforms available.

 This creates new markets where web developers can now extend from just WordPress to helping customers with themes, plugins or updates.
-In conclusion, ready-to-use websites are not killing web design, but rather helping web designers and developers by making their work easier, more profitable and valuable to their customers.
+Ready-to-use websites are not killing web design, but rather helping web designers and developers make their work easier, more profitable and valuable to their customers.
 WordPress is robust enough to support e-commerce websites and presentations, while still being simple enough that someone with minimal experience can install it.
 Web development isn't just about creating WordPress templates or a simple HTML site for a small local business - it's a skill that requires years of experience and a natural eye for colors that complement each other.

 While customers can install WordPress themselves, they may not know how to fix things like a broken theme or plugin.
 When you consider all the things WordPress does and what it is capable of, you quickly discover that WordPress is only growing web design and development rather than killing it.
 WordPress may be seen as the doom of the Internet by some people for various reasons, but this doesn't change the fact that the web has changed drastically over time.
 A lot of people believed that when WordPress first became popular, it would kill web developers - but in reality, it has helped them.